 If the home already has a furnace, but doesn’t have an air conditioner, this system will be the most economical because there will usually be a furnace or indoor part of the heat pump in an indoor cabinet.
 The evaporator, compressor, and condenser of a packaged central air conditioner are all located in the same cabinet.
 In order to eliminate the need for a separate furnace, some will even contain a natural gas furnace or an electric heating coil.

 As you might believe, larger air conditioners use more energy than smaller ones, so selecting a system that is sized suitably for your home will keep your energy costs in check.
-Before deciding how large your air conditioner should be, try to assess some things like how large a home do you have and how many windows does the home have?
+Before deciding how large your air conditioner should be, try to assess some things like how large of a home you have and how many windows does it have?

 Are your windows, walls and ceiling nicely insulated?
 How much shade covers up your home and how much heat do your appliances generate?
-Clearly evaluating your energy needs will help you make an informed decision at purchase time.
-Home AC units are also very good.
+Clearly evaluating your energy needs will help you make an informed decision at the time of purchase.